Frequently Asked Questions

 If you live in apartment housing, you will be penalized for breaking your lease.
 Notify us at least 30 days in advance of your move-out date by completing and submitting a Notice of Vacancy form.
 Only students in the following situations will not be penalized: Students who are going on leave, have withdrawn, completed the semester, or cannot attend classes due to medical reasons.

-If you live in Bard Hall or Georgian Residence, you will be penalized for breaking your housing contract if you are moving off-campus.
+If you live in 50 Haven Ave. or Georgian Residence, you will be penalized for breaking your housing contract if you are moving off-campus.
 If you are transferring to another building on campus, you will not be penalized.

 Rent and Billing